Broad Form Insurance – Drive Any Car – Insure Your Driver’s License

 - How to Get the Best Deal on Broad Form Insurance?

-What is Broad Form Car Insurance?Many people ask about insuring their drivers license, which is officially called a Broad Form or Broadform policy.
+What is Broad Form Car Insurance?Many people ask about insuring their drivers license, which is officially called a Broad Form or Broadform policy (not Broadband Insurance 🙂 ).
 It is also called Named Operator Coverage or, more popularly, ‘Drivers License Insurance.’

 Broad Form Named Operator Coverage is very different from typical auto insurance.
 Instead of buying insurance on a specific car (or cars), insurance is purchased for a specific driver.
 You pay the same amount whether you own or drive one, three, or even twelve cars